eli-davidson-portfolio/whats-for-dinner/README.md

 # What's for Dinner?
 ## Overview
 "What's for dinner?" is a responsive single page web application built using HTML5, CSS3 and vanilla JavaScript.
-The application suggests selects random meal from a pre-defined list, and displays it on the user's screen.
+The application suggests a random meal from a pre-defined list, and displays it on the user's screen.
 It has been deployed to gitHub pages [here.](https://elleshadow.github.io/whats-for-dinner/)

 The spec for this project can be found [here](https://frontend.turing.io/projects/module-1/dinner.html).
 ### Learning Goals